-A new study says that Irish is one of the 12 most at-risk languages in Europe and is in danger of vanishing over the next 100 years.
+Irish is one of the 12 most at-risk languages in Europe and is in danger of vanishing over the next 100 years, according to a 2021 study.

 Language learning platform Busuu ranked the Irish language as "definitely endangered" after collating data from UNESCO’s Atlas of World Languages in Danger.